wizzyfx/simple-PHP-LVL/README.md

 simple-PHP-LVL
 ==============

-A simple PHP function for validating Android LVL responses
+A simple PHP function for validating Android LVL responses.

+Requires OpenSSL to be enabled in PHP.